 The Education Core courses total 9 credit hours and are taken during the summer following completion of the AMI diploma.
-Students take ED 600 - Foundations of Research in Education, SE 761 - Introduction to Special Education, and ED 625 - Montessori Capstone: A Professional Learning Plan.
-These courses are designed to broaden the student’s knowledge of research and trends in the field of education, and may be offered online or in-person at Loyola's Baltimore campus.
-For the convenience of students, the Education Core courses are offered during a special intensive summer session that typically starts in June or July.
-The capstone course, ED 625, entails a final project due in mid-August to complete the degree.
+Students take ED 600 - Foundations of Research in Education, SE 761 - Introduction to Special Education, and ED 625 - Montessori Capstone.
+These courses are designed to broaden the student’s knowledge of research and trends in the field of education, and are offered in a unique 8-week fully online summer session that typically begins in mid-June.
+Final capstone projects are due in mid-August to complete the degree.

 Loyola offers three training specializations:

 - Primary (ages 3 – 6)